-About Clayfield
+About Nonsurgical

 Plain answers about the no-knife toolkit.

-Clayfield is an independent publication covering non-invasive cosmetic procedures: the lasers, the injectables, the radiofrequency and ultrasound devices, and the body machines that promise change without surgery.
+Nonsurgical is an independent publication covering non-invasive cosmetic procedures: the lasers, the injectables, the radiofrequency and ultrasound devices, and the body machines that promise change without surgery.
 We write for people trying to figure out which of these is real, which is marketing, and which one actually fits their concern.

 Why we exist